 Kinney Drugs Opens Its 12th Location In 1959 At Seaway Plaza

 The birth of Kinney Drugs began in 1903 with the opening of its first store, in Gouverneur, N.Y., by Burt O. Kinney.
-Born in 1873, the 30-year-old Kinney, a native son, would build a regional drug store chain that today continues to grow at a measured pace.
-Its headquarters are still located in Gouverneur along with a distribution center while its chain of stores can be found throughout New York and northern Vermont in cities including Syracuse, Auburn, Burlington, Plattsburgh and a number of other smaller towns and villages.
+Born in 1873, the 30-year-old Kinney, a native son, would build a regional drugstore chain that continues to grow at a measured pace today.
+Its headquarters are still located in Gouverneur, along with a distribution center, while its chain of stores can be found throughout New York and northern Vermont in cities including Syracuse, Auburn, Burlington, Plattsburgh, and a number of other smaller towns and villages.

-As a small chain in 1944, Kinney Drugs landed its seventh store that year by acquiring the former R. W. Shaul Drug firm in Pulaksi, N.Y.
+As a small chain in 1944, Kinney Drugs landed its seventh store that year by acquiring the former R. W. Shaul Drug firm in Pulaski, N.Y.

-An article in the Watertown Daily Times of the Pulaski deal would gives details of Kinney Drugs’ genesis over forty years earlier, some of which are incorrect—
+An article in the Watertown Daily Times of the Pulaski deal would give details of Kinney Drugs’ genesis over forty years earlier, some of which are incorrect—

 The drug chain had its beginning in the drug store in which Burt O. Kinney, then employed as clerk by Perrin and Dewey, purchased from G. L. Van Namee about 1890.
 By industrious application and a pleasing personality he has built the present large drug organization.